krashanoff/whoami/src/posts/2022-libav.md

 There are also a few missing features from the library.
 For one, [there is no way to programmatically enumerate devices](https://trac.ffmpeg.org/wiki/DirectShow#Howtoprogrammaticallyenumeratedevices).
 Instead, the programmer could either shell out to `ffmpeg`, defeating the purpose of using libav in most cases, or install a log capture handler via [`log_set_callback()`](https://ffmpeg.org/doxygen/trunk/group__lavu__log.html#ga14034761faf581a8b9ed6ef19b313708).

 The final barrier to entry is building the library into software.
 Engineering complex software in C/C++ is pretty hard to get right, but baking it all together in the right ways on every platform is especially difficult.
-This is why almost all (if not every) modern programming language has its own toolchain that manages the compilation and linking for you. libav is designed to build on a whole lot of platforms, though, and not many programming languages short of Go can make claims to C's throne of portability.
+This is why almost all modern programming languages have their own toolchain that manages the compilation and linking for you. libav is designed to build on a whole lot of platforms, though, and not many programming languages short of Go can make claims to C's throne of portability.

 Building `ffmpeg` is actually incredibly easy if you have the dependencies on your system; just `./configure && make` like any other.
 Even if you don't have all the dependencies, you can avoid their use by just disabling them in your call to `configure`.
 To build it into another piece of software using something like CMake, the developer is kind of on their own with linking in all the required dependencies of the libraries.
 I ended up using `pkg-config`.
 To point `pkg-config` in the right direction in CMake, though, one has to set the `PKG_CONFIG_PATH`.
 My current approach is this in the root `CMakeLists.txt`: